What to Do When Facing Eviction as a Tenant

 uninsured icon

 When a landlord chooses not to renew a lease, tenants must vacate the property.
-Open communication with landlords can prevent unexpected non-renewals.
-Always discuss lease renewal well before its expiration to ensure clarity and avoid last-minute surprises.
+Open communication with landlords prevents unexpected non-renewals.
+Discuss lease renewal well before its expiration to ensure clarity and avoid last-minute surprises.

 falling icon

 Activities that jeopardize health and safety, like hoarding or creating fire hazards, can lead to inspections, citations and eviction.
-To avoid such complications, proactively address potential violations.
-Regular cleanups or self-inspections can help identify and rectify issues before they escalate.
+Proactively address potential violations through regular cleanups or self-inspections to identify and fix issues before they escalate.

 Can You Get Evicted for Not Having Renters Insurance?

 If your lease requires renters insurance, a landlord can take legal action against you for non-compliance.
-Before considering eviction, landlords usually request the tenants to secure the insurance or issue a warning.
-Eviction for not having renters insurance depends on the laws of the specific state or jurisdiction.
+Before considering eviction, landlords usually request tenants secure the insurance or issue a warning.
+Eviction for not having renters insurance depends on your state's or jurisdiction's laws.

-More landlords are recognizing the benefits of renters insurance and are making it a mandatory clause in their lease agreements.
+More landlords recognize the benefits of renters insurance and make it a mandatory clause in lease agreements.
 Renters insurance safeguards your and the landlord's best interests in unforeseen events.

-• Mutual Protection: It protects the tenant and the landlord from mishaps or disasters.
+• Mutual Protection: Protects both tenant and landlord from mishaps or disasters.

-• Damage Risk Reduction: It helps ensure the property remains in good condition over time.
+• Damage Risk Reduction: Helps ensure the property remains in good condition over time.

-• Application Screening: It can be mandated so landlords can filter out tenants they consider higher risk.
+• Application Screening: Allows landlords to filter out tenants they consider higher risk.

 Explore MoneyGeek's renters resources to inform your decisions as a tenant.